Healthcare in the United Arab Emirates

-The United Arab Emirates has universal healthcare, with healthcare provided for all nationals and mandatory health insurance for citizens of other countries.
-Employers are required to provide health insurance for expatriate workers.
+The United Arab Emirates has enacted federal legislation to require universal healthcare, but this has not yet been implemented by all seven emirates.
+Healthcare is provided for all nationals, while health insurance is set to be mandated for citizens of other countries.
+Employers are to be required to provide health insurance for expatriate workers.
 In the UAE employers must also provide health insurance for up to one spouse and three dependents, while in Dubai expats are required to provide insurance for their dependents.

 Standards of health care are considered to be generally high in the United Arab Emirates, resulting from increased government spending during strong economic years.
 According to the UAE government, total expenditures on health care from 1996 to 2003 were AED 1,601,384,360.05 [US$436 million].
 According to the World Health Organization, in 2004 total expenditures on health care constituted 2.9 percent of gross domestic product (GDP), and the per capita expenditure for health care was US$497.
 Healthcare currently is free only for UAE citizens.